 Understand what producers buy:

-- Scripts that are the right genre fit and budget range for their slate.
+- Stories that are the right genre fit and budget range for their slate.

-- Scripts that have some packaging elements - such as attached talent (marketable actor or director) or some money in place.
+- Stories that have some packaging elements - such as attached talent (marketable actor or director) or some money in place.

-- Scripts that have "heat" - these are scripts that have perhaps won big-name competitions, gone through a credible development program, are being "talked" about in the industry (named on the Blacklist [blcklst.com], etc).
+- Stories that have "heat" - these are scripts, books, plays or podcasts that have perhaps won well-known competitions, built an audience, gone through a credible development program, or are being "talked" about in the industry (named on the Blacklist [blcklst.com], etc).
 These projects give the producer a feeling that success is inevitable.

 Pitch producers, production companies, and development executives.
 The best way to pitch is with a logline and brief synopsis.

 - Research and create a list of producers who develop projects in your story genre and budget - use IMDb to research similar films and see who the producers and production companies are.
 Be aware that many do not accept unsolicited pitches, so you’ll want to research to determine which producers will be open to submissions.